Keyboard shortcuts

 Required controls:

-• Assume AWS roles at runtime; do not store long-lived cloud credentials in pipeline systems
+• Obtain short-lived, least-privilege workload credentials at runtime; do not store long-lived cloud credentials in pipeline systems where federation or managed identity is supported

-• Run automation on dedicated, operations-managed hosts or workloads
+• Use dedicated, operations-managed hosts or workloads where the risk assessment requires isolation

-• Limit network access to the AWS services and internal systems required for the job
+• Limit network access to the cloud services and internal systems required for the job

 • Apply strong access control, audit logging, and minimal administrative access